 A Taste for Literature acquired from their neighbours

 Livius Andronicus was a Greek slave in southern Italy who taught his master’s children Greek language through literature and poetry.
 Amongst his many works he translated and adapted works such as Homer’s Iliad.
-Andronicus was freed by his patron Livy and in a sense this opened the way for a cultural revolution for the Romans.
+Andronicus was freed by his patron, hence his name Livius, and in a sense this opened the way for a cultural revolution for the early Romans.
 Thereafter the cultural influence of the Greek colonies in Sicily and southern Italy were to influence Roman morality, religion, art, customs and indeed Roman society as a whole.

 Not surprisingly the first great names of Roman literature came from the provinces of southern Italy which had been under Greek influence.
 This happened around the 4th and 3rd Centuries BC, just around the time of the conquest of these areas and the Punic wars with Carthage (in north Africa).

 The bulk of the Roman population would hardly be moved by a Tragedy when individuals were so used to seeing the bloody shows of the circus or indeed had actively joined bloody battle at a very early age.
-It is hardly surprising that the Romans converted the theatre structure into the amphitheatre
+Perhaps it is not surprising that the Romans converted the Greek theatre structure into the Amphitheatre.

 Given the little space available we cannot forget to give special place to Virgil, despised by some critics for his obvious allegiance to the official line his skill in poetry has remained unquestionable through the ages.
 His influence on later literature was such that Dante was to use him as his guiding light in the fantastic Divine Comedy.
 His Aenid continues to be regarded a sister work of Homer’s Iliad and Odissey.